MicrosoftDocs/xamarin-docs/docs/tools/ci/intro-to-ci.md

 Git can operate entirely through a web browsers, or through [GUI clients](http://git-scm.com/downloads/guis) that run on Linux, Mac OSX, and Windows.
 It is free for public repositories; private repositories require a [paid plan](https://github.com/pricing).

-Visual Studio 2015 and Visual Studio for Mac provide native support for Git; for Visual Studio 2013 and earlier,  Microsoft provides a [downloadable extension for Git](http://visualstudiogallery.msdn.microsoft.com/abafc7d6-dcaa-40f4-8a5e-d6724bdb980c).
+Visual Studio 2015 and Visual Studio for Mac provide native support for Git; for older versions, Microsoft provides a [downloadable extension for Git](http://visualstudiogallery.msdn.microsoft.com/abafc7d6-dcaa-40f4-8a5e-d6724bdb980c).
 As noted above, Visual Studio Team Services and TFS can use Git for version control instead of TFVC.

 ### Subversion